 I think development has become increasingly formulaic.
 And that's not good for our neighborhoods, because each community is unique and different and generally broken down into smaller buildings.
 In its recent history, Portland was an undiscovered oasis to the national development community, but now the secret is out, and there are lots of new people moving here.
 As a result, a lot of outside investment came here to develop larger buildings, based on a financial model.
 And that’s okay because we desperately need more housing, but my hope for the next 10 years is that there will be more creative, innovative projects that will respond to neighborhoods and communities.
-That's what we try to do in all of our projects at all scales – from building my house on an alley behind an existing duplex to restoring existing buildings like the Detective Building or developing unique projects that value design, economics, and sustainability like One North.
+That's what we try to do in all of our projects at all scales – from building my house on an alley behind an existing duplex to restoring existing buildings or developing unique projects that value design, economics, and sustainability like One North.

 I think and hope that in these denser, closer-in neighborhoods we are going to see more creative projects that take a cue from the adaptive reuse we’ve seen throughout the Central Eastside and Northwest Portland, and apply it to all sorts of building types, because there are more spatial constraints as larger lots have already been developed.
 I hope that will mean that instead of a house or existing building being torn down, there will be units, residential or commercial, built behind it or the house will be split into a duplex and shared.

 Tell us about your latest community development in Portland.
 What excited you most about these types of projects?